rianoc/partitioning/README.md

     2020.06.27
     ```

-The full extent of the changes are best explored by reviewing the [git commit](https://github.com/rianoc/partitioning/commit/ab0e32942a75a15df5b8e4d43b285dafe46031ce) of the changes being made.
+The full extent of the changes are best explored by reviewing the [git commit](https://github.com/rianoc/partitioning/commit/ab0e32942a75a15df5b8e4d43b285dafe46031ce).

 Once the HDB process reloads after an hour threshold has been crossed you can explore the data.
 On disk the `int` partition folders can be seen: